Trial of former Mangano aide to last a week, prosecutors say

 Eastern District federal prosecutors Catherine Mirabile and Artie McConnell made the disclosures concerning Walker’s trial at a brief status conference at the federal District Court in Central Islip.
 They told a judge that they expect to call six to seven witnesses during the trial.

-Walker’s attorney, Brian Griffin, of Garden City, said he planned to file a number of pre-trial motions to have government evidence suppressed.
-He did not elaborate any further on his comments.
+Walker’s attorney, Brian Griffin, of Garden City, said he planned to file a number of pretrial motions to have government evidence suppressed.
+He did not elaborate on his comments.

 U.S. District Judge Joan Azrack said she planned to hold Walker’s trial starting on Sept.
 17.